RayMick/CarND-Vehicle-Detection/Project5_writeup.md

 | 12      | 0.9879      |
 | 16     | 0.987      |

+8 pixels per cell provides the highest test accuracy, so I will use `pix_per_cell = 8` for the subsequent investigations.
+Note that here I am trying to pick up parameters that offer highest accuracy.
+In case that calculation speed is the top priority, trade-offs can be made to use sub-optimal values with slight performance degradation.
+Also I did not carry out the rigorous cross experimenting, meaning grid search to find the best possible combinations.

 After experimenting with these different combinations of parameters.
 I decided to use the following set of values: